 Portable packaged food not only isn’t going to cut it satiety-wise, but processed garbage won’t have a lot of the day to day nutrients your body will need on race day.
 Whole food remains valuable and essential.

-And nothing against the restaurants in any of these areas, but even if they’re not too expensive, your options are rather limited.
+And, nothing against the restaurants in any of these areas, but even if they’re not too expensive, your options are rather limited.
 It’s easy to decide to eat pasta or rice or lean protein, but restaurants often don’t have what you’re looking for.
 The ones who do often are sketchy, or too expensive, or add on a bunch of other garbage you don’t want.
-And, honestly, it’s probably processed garbage prepared out of a container.
+And, honestly, it’s probably processed garbage prepared out of a pre-mixed container.

 The destination races I’ve done before Vancouver were all shorter distances, and racing those on a compromised diet isn’t a big deal.
 You can easily survive.

 The marathon, however, demands more preventative action, especially with your diet.
 You can’t get to the starting line undernourished and expect to be fine for a 26+ mile race.

 So, let’s say you’re doing a race on your home continent, far enough from home that you need to stay in different lodging, and that just flying in the day before and flying out the afternoon after the race isn’t practical (I don’t recommend that practice anyway).
 You have to stay for a few days.